-The Original Proposal would have amended Rule 2810(b)(4)(B)(vi) to prohibit sales loads on reinvested dividends for Investment Programs after the effective date of the proposed rule change.
-Two commenters strongly agreed with this proposal.56 d.
+In its Original Proposal, FINRA proposed to amend Rule 2810(b)(4)(B)(vi) to prohibit sales loads on reinvested dividends for Investment Programs after the effective date of this rule filing.
+Two commenters strongly agreed with FINRA's proposal.50 d.
 Non-Cash Compensation Provisions i.
 Location of Training and Education Meetings

-FINRA is re-proposing this amendment to Rule 2810(b)(4)(B)(vi).
+FINRA has re-proposed the same amendment to Rule 2810(b)(4)(B)(vi) as in Original proposal.

-The Original Proposal would have amended the current non-cash compensation rule to provide that an "appropriate location" for training and education meeting may include a location at which a significant or representative Investment Program asset is located.57 This provision would recognize that an important part of bona fide training and education meetings for Investment Programs may be inspecting real estate, oil and gas production facilities, and other types of assets that will be held and managed by the program,58 and would provide that a training and education meeting may include a location at which a "significant or representative" asset is located.
+The proposed rule change would amend the current non-cash compensation rule to provide that an "appropriate location" for training and education meeting may include a location at which a significant or representative Investment Program asset is located.
+The proposed amendment to Rule 2810(c)(2)(C)(ii) would address the fact that an important part of bona fide training and education meetings for Investment Programs may be inspecting real estate, oil and gas production facilities, and other types of assets that will be held and managed by the program,51 and would provide that a training and education meeting may include a location at which a "significant or representative" asset is located.